 Like most activities, gaming can be a great way to relax, destress and socialise.
 However, for a minority of people excessive gaming can have a negative impact both on them and those around them.

 The service offers assessment and therapeutic based treatment with CBT sessions focused on controlled levels of gaming and increasing other activities.
-It can also offer parents and family members educational workshops, support groups and family support.
+It can also offer parents and family members educational workshops.

 - Individual and/or group treatment for the person who games